 Melting point and boiling point

-Due to stronger metallic bond and presence of covalent bond formed by unpaired d electrons, the melting point and boiling point of d block is greater than s block elements.
-There is no unpaired electron present in d orbital of Zn, Cd and Hg.
-So due to the absence of covalent bond, their melting point and boiling point are very low.
+Due to a stronger metallic bond and the presence of a covalent bond formed by unpaired d electrons, the melting point and boiling point of d-block are greater than s block elements.
+There is no unpaired electron present in the d orbital of Zn, Cd and Hg.
+So due to the absence of a covalent bond, their melting point and boiling point are very low.

 In 3d series

 Sc → Cr melting point and boiling point increases